Abortions and Drinking: Scare Tactics Lead to Abortions

 The Sun-News in Australia reported on scare tactics used to discourage drinking during pregnancy.
 Experts warned that such tactics can lead women to have abortions.
 Abortions and drinking alcohol is a serious problem.

 Australian guidelines recommend that pregnant women have no more than seven drinks per week.
-And they recommend no more than two in a day.
+And no more than two in a day.
 Dr. Kennedy says these are reasonable and safe standards.

 - Dolan, S. and Kelly, A. Healthy Mom, Healthy Baby.
 The Ultimate Pregnancy Guide.